Margento/QuantumAHiRA/README.md

 In orbiting_recursions, this took the form of dynamic visualizations of network graphs that trace the evolving recombination of word fragments from the Latin American corpus.
 In pulse_flash_spectral, the visualization shifted outward—diagramming the tension between translingual sonic similarity and widening semantic divergence between each Spanish line and its Creolized English counterpart.

 The intermedia poem "World Poem I. Quantum AHiRA" has been submitted to a literary journal that features computational poetry (stay tuned!).
-In the meantime, the code available in this repo ('Margento_World_Poem_1_Rich_Sonification_n_Video_Automation.ipynb) can be run to generate your own piece.
+In the meantime, the code available in this repo ('Margento_World_Poem_I_Rich_Sonification_n_Video_Automation.ipynb) can be run to generate your own piece.